Enewetak Atoll: History

-The first European colonizers to Enewetak, Spanish explorer Álvaro de Saavedra Cerón, arrived on 10 October 1529.
-He called the island "Los Jardines" (The Gardens).
-In 1794, sailors aboard the British merchant sloop Walpole called the islands "Brown's Range" (thus, the Japanese name "Brown Atoll").
-It was visited by about a dozen ships before the establishment of the German colony of the Marshall Islands in 1885.
+The World Wars

 With the rest of the Marshalls, Enewetak was captured by the Imperial Japanese Navy in 1914, during World War I and mandated to the Empire of Japan by the League of Nations in 1920.
 The Japanese administered the island under the South Seas Mandate, but mostly left affairs in hands of traditional local leaders until the start of World War II.
-The atoll, together with other parts of Marshall Islands located to the west of 164°E, was placed under the governance of Pohnpei district during the Japanese administration period, and is different from the rest of the Marshall Islands.
+The atoll, together with other parts of Marshall Islands located to the west of 164°E, was placed under the governance of Pohnpei district during the Japanese administration period, separately from the rest of the Marshall Islands.

 In November 1942, the Japanese built an airfield on Engebi Island.
-As they used it only for refueling planes between Truk and islands to the east, no aviation personnel were stationed there and the island had only token defenses.
+As they used it only for refueling planes between Truk and islands to the east, no aviation personnel were stationed there, and the island had only token defenses.
 When the Gilberts fell to the United States, the Imperial Japanese Army assigned defense of the atoll to the 1st Amphibious Brigade, formed from the 3rd Independent Garrison, which had previously been stationed in Manchukuo.
 The 1st Amphibious Brigade arrived on January 4, 1944.
 Some 2,586 of its 3,940 men were left to defend Eniwetok Atoll, supplemented by aviation personnel, civilian employees, and laborers.
 However, they were unable to finish the fortifications before the American attack came in February.
 During the ensuing Battle of Eniwetok, the Americans captured Enewetak in a five-day amphibious operation.
 Fighting mainly took place on Engebi Islet, site of the most important Japanese installation, although some combat occurred on the main islet of Enewetak itself and on Parry Island, where there was a Japanese seaplane base.

 Following its capture, the anchorage at Enewetok became a major US Naval Advance Base with Service Squadron 4 and Service Squadron 10 stationed in the lagoon.
 The daily average of ships present during the first half of July 1944 was 488; during the second half of July, the daily average number of ships at Enewetak was 283.
 Naval Base Eniwetok was part of the vast Naval Base Marshall Islands.
 US Navy Seabees of the 110th Naval Construction Battalion arrived on February 21 and 27 to begin construction of Stickell Field.
 It had two taxiways and a 6,800 by 400 ft runway.
 In June 1945, the 67th CB arrived to build a 35,000 man recreation center to be turned over to CBMU 608.

-In 1950, John C. Woods, who executed the Nazi war criminals convicted at the Nuremberg Trials, was accidentally electrocuted there.
+In 1950, John C. Woods, who executed the Nazi war criminals convicted at the Nuremberg trials, died by accidental electrocution while stationed on Enewetak Atoll.